dgaydukov/cert-aws/files/sa.md

 In this case you have to configure snapshot copy grant - redshift would create snapshot, decrypt it, then copy to another region and encrypt it with KMS key from that region.
 For encryption it uses four-tier hierarchy of encryption keys.
 These keys are: master/cluster/database/data encryption keys Redshift Spectrum - allows you to query data in s3, it's serverless just like Athena, so you pay for resources you consume.
 So it basically allows you to separate storage & compute.
 You can also use it to insert data into redshift from s3.
 It different from Athena, cause it allows you to join current redshift tables with data from s3.
 Under the hood there is a fleet of thousands Redshift Spectrum nodes spread across multiple AZ.
-Query is submitted to leader node of your Redshift cluster => leader node optimizes, compiles, and pushes the query execution to the compute nodes => compute nodes submit requests to redshift spectrum spectrum pool thousands of ec2 and query data from s3 and return it back to cluster.
+Query is submitted to leader node of your Redshift cluster (it optimize/compile/push the query to the compute nodes).
-So with spectrum you can have store frequently access data in redshift and IA data in s3 and create join of these 2 datasets.
+Compute nodes submit requests to redshift spectrum, spectrum create thousands of ec2 and query data from s3 and return it back to cluster.
+So with spectrum you can store frequently access data in redshift and IA data in s3 and create join of these 2 datasets.
-WLM (Redshift workload management) - you can manage priorities within workloads so that short, fast-running queries would be run before long-running queries
-Distribution style (`DISTSTYLE`) - when you load data into table, redshift distributes the rows to each of the compute nodes:
+Distribution style (`DISTSTYLE` - primary goal in selecting it, to evenly distribute the data throughout the cluster for parallel processing) - when you load data into table, redshift distributes the rows to each of the compute nodes:
 * AUTO - start with ALL style, if table grows beyond certain limit, switch to EVEN.
+* ALL - copy of the entire table is distributed to every node.
+It is for small tables, less than 3million records.
 * EVEN - leader node distributes the rows across the slices in a round-robin fashion.
-Use it when a table does not participate in joins or when there is not a clear choice between KEY distribution and ALL distribution
+Use it when a table does not participate in joins or when there is not a clear choice between KEY/ALL distribution
-* KEY - rows are distributed according to the values in one column (this column must be defined as a `DISTKEY`), leader node places matching values on the same node slice
+* KEY - rows are distributed according to the values in one column (this column must be defined as a `DISTKEY`), leader node places matching values on the same node slice.
+This similar to partitionKey in NoSql.
-Key is good if you have some foreign key (like departmentId in employee table) and so all employees for particular department would be stored in single slice
+Key is good if you have some foreign key (like departmentId in employee table) and so all employees for particular department would be stored in single slice.
-* ALL - copy of the entire table is distributed to every node.
-While EVEN distribution or KEY distribution place only a portion of a table's rows on each node, ALL distribution ensures that every row is collocated for every join that the table participates in
-All is for small tables, less than 3million records.
-Enhanced VPC routing - forces `COPY/UNLOAD` traffic between your cluster and your data repositories through your Amazon VPC.
-These allows you
+Enhanced VPC routing - forces `COPY/UNLOAD` traffic between your cluster and your data repositories through your VPC.
+These allows you to use:
-* use all features of vpc
+* all features of vpc
-* see vpc flow logs for `COPY/UNLOAD` commands
+* vpc flow logs for `COPY/UNLOAD` commands
-* use vpc endpoint (route traffic between s3 & redshift)
+* vpc endpoint (route traffic between s3 & redshift)
 Migration:
 * lift-and-shift - is a bad practice cause performance depends on distkey/sortkey/dataCompression and when you just move you current warehouse without redesigning tables you won't get query performance.
 * best practice - to denormalize data if you migrate from heavily normalized database.